Programs

 Natalie McVeigh – Wednesday, November 20, 2024

 Being in a family business often means wearing multiple hats – leader, owner, parent, cousin, child, board member – and at times it can be difficult to manage the overlap and boundaries.
 Coupled with work, screen time, distraction, and disruption, this can make us want to shut down and spin into overwhelm or, ideally, to restart and reinvigorate.
 Research has shown you can control your response to various stimuli.
-Natalie will share tools and strategies to manage your responses.
+Natalie will share tools and strategies to manage your boundaries and your responses.
 You will also learn how to identify and manage stress triggers that result from multiple and often competing roles.
 Natalie is the Managing Director at EisnerAmper’s Center for Family Business Excellence, which provides tools, training and coaching to family businesses going through generational transition.
 She also serves as Faculty at the Family Firm Institute.

 Keeping Innovation and Entrepreneurship Alive in the Family Business